 On the homepage, select 'View Status' under Status.
 When prompted for user log in details, enter:

 The Liberator’s status page should now be displayed in your browser window.
-Check to see if all services and their corresponding adapters are up and running; see here for a detailed explanation.
+Check to see if all services and their corresponding adapters are up and running.

 To shut- down all blades and components, run the following command: